 Fair COVID-19 recovery

-It’s especially true of 2021, when the economic impact of the pandemic has disproportionately affected women.
-Oxfam estimates the COVID-19 crisis has cost women globally at least $800 billion in lost income – the equivalent to the combined wealth of 98 countries.
+The economic impact of the pandemic has disproportionately affected women.
+Oxfam estimated the COVID-19 crisis has cost women globally at least $800 billion in lost income – the equivalent to the combined wealth of 98 countries.

 Gabriela Bucher, Executive Director of Oxfam International, called for governments to build more equal, more inclusive economies: “They must invest in a gender, racial and climate-just economic recovery that prioritizes public services, social protection, fair taxation, and ensure everyone everywhere has access to a free vaccine.”